How to Upgrade from Windows 10 to Windows 11?

 Here is how you can Upgrade to Windows 11 with Windows OOBE

-Windows 11 is now available for selected PCs which meets all the above mentioned eligibility criteria.
-If your PC is one of those selected PCs you will get the update option when you are looking for updating your PC.
-Microsoft is rolling out the Windows update in stages and global roll out is expected to happen by the end of summer 2022.
+Windows 11 is now available for selected PCs which meet all the above-mentioned eligibility criteria.
+If your PC is one of those selected PCs you will get the update option when you are looking to update your PC.
+Microsoft is rolling out the Windows update in stages and global rollout is expected to happen by the end of summer 2022.

 What is OOBE in Windows?

-Microsoft refers to this OOBE in Windows as Out of the Box Experience.
+Microsoft refers to this OOBE in Windows as a good Experience.
 When you install Windows 10 or Windows 11 on your PC, you will be taken through a setup process, upon completion of this setup process you will be able to use the new Windows operating system.
 This out of the box experience or OOBE is the first user experience in Windows startup.
 Here users need to perform initial hardware and software configuration on the computer.

-This process will ask you for some choices to be selected like accepting license agreement, selecting the country, language and keyboard layout, signing into a Microsoft account and many more including privacy settings and other primary configuration.
+This process will ask you for some choices to be selected like accepting the license agreement, selecting the country, language, and keyboard layout, signing into a Microsoft account, and many more including privacy settings and other primary configurations.

 Note: You might have accidentally deleted a few of your important files from your Windows 11 system.
 If that is the case, you can refer to this article to find out various ways to recover deleted files on Windows 11.